dowjones/react-dropdown-tree-select/README.md

 Type: `bool` (default: `false`)

 Turns the dropdown into a simple, single select dropdown.
 If you pass tree data, only immediate children are picked, grandchildren nodes are ignored.
 Defaults to `false`.

+### showPartiallySelected

+Type: `bool` (default: `false`)

+If set to true, shows checkboxes in a partial state when one, but not all of their children are selected.
+Allows styling of partially selected nodes as well, by using [:indeterminate](https://developer.mozilla.org/en-US/docs/Web/CSS/:indeterminate) pseudo class.
+Simply add desired styles to `.node.partial .checkbox-item:indeterminate { ... }` in your CSS.

 ## Styling and Customization